-Resolution House Bill 704 - Student Data and Governing Board was passed in the 2019 legislative session and removed the restriction against including student discipline data records as "student data" (Revisions to Md.
-Code, Ed.
-Art. § 24-701(f)(3)(iv)) Status Resolved nticeship Data Gap Apprenticeship data is currently not in the MLDS.
+Gap Apprenticeship data is currently not in the MLDS.
 Resolution The MLDS Center engaged in discussions with Labor on the availability of the apprenticeship data.
 Apprenticeship data elements were approved during the June 2019 MLDSC Governing Board meeting.
 The MLDS Center received the first data file in February 2020.
-Status Resolved 8.
-Caree r and Technical Education Data Gap Career and Technical Education concentrator data for Maryland's K12 public school students is not currently included in the Data Inventory.
-Resolution CTE Concentrators are included in the Maryland Every Student Succeeds Act (ESSA) Consolidated State Plan.
+Status Resolved o.
+Career and reclinical Education Data Career and Technical Education concentrator data for Maryland's K12 public school students is not currently included in the Data Inventory.
+CTE Concentrators are included in the Maryland Every Student Succeeds Act (ESSA) Consolidated State Plan.
 As of 2018, CTE Concentrator data is now collected in MSDE's High School Data Collection.
-Status Resolved ile Delinquency Records Gap Juvenile delinquency records for PK-12 students are not available in the MLDS.
-Resolution Revisions to Md.
-Code, Ed.
-Art. § 24-701(f)(3)(iv) were made to allow the inclusion of this information.
-As of 2021, DJS data are loaded to the MLDS.
-Status Resolved
+Resolved